-- Consider the spread of achievement level for each LO, and assess whether any 'beginning' or 'of concern' KTTs should be held over. - Taking into consideration the students overall achievement in each LO, assess when areas 'of concern' will result in not achieved for that LO. - An evaluation of not achieved for any LO will result in failure of the practicum. - A moderation meeting will be held to ensure consistency of PS evaluation decisions. - Sign and convert to PDF using the following naming convention for files and subject of email: EDPRAC 616 PS Report student full name student username - Send it to the practicum office and to the student.
+- Consider the spread of achievement level for each LO, and assess whether any 'beginning' or 'of concern' KTTs should be held over. - Taking into consideration the students overall achievement in each LO, assess when areas 'of concern' will result in not achieved for that LO. - An evaluation of not achieved for any LO will result in failure of the practicum. - A moderation meeting will be held to ensure consistency of PS evaluation decisions. - Sign and convert the report to PDF using the following naming convention for files and subject of email: EDPRAC 615B PS Report student full name [student UPI] - Send the report to the practicum office and to the student (and cc the SC and AT) foed-practicumteam@auckland.ac.nz